Russia's war on Ukraine latest news: Ukrainians celebrate retaking of Kherson | Law-Order

 * The Kremlin said on Friday that Russia's withdrawal from Kherson's capital would not change the region's status as annexed by Russia. * Significant new damage to the major Nova Kakhovka dam in southern Ukraine can be seen following Russia's withdrawal from nearby Kherson, U.S. satellite imagery company Maxar said on Friday.

-OTHER UKRAINE-RELATED NEWS * Turkey is committed to seeking a peace dialogue between Russia and Ukraine, President Tayyip Erdogan said, according to Turkish media.
+OTHER UKRAINE-RELATED NEWS * Turkey is committed to seeking a peace dialogue between Russia and Ukraine, Turkish media cited President Tayyip Erdogan as saying, as he accused the United States and other Western countries of provoking Moscow.

 * Ukraine's Foreign Minister Dmytro Kuleba, at an Asian summit in Cambodia, urged Southeast Asian countries to take all measures possible to stop Russia from playing "hunger games" over a Black Sea grain deal that could expire next week. * Senior U.N. officials met with a Russian delegation in Geneva on Friday to discuss Moscow's grievances about the Black Sea grains export initiative and address the need for unimpeded food and fertilizer exports, a U.N. spokesperson said.